Robert Guéï: Biography

 Bédié was overthrown in a coup on Christmas Eve, 1999.
 Although Guéï had no role in the coup, the popular general was encouraged out of retirement to head the junta until the next elections.
 On 4 January 2000, he became President of the Republic.
 Guéï stood in the October 2000 presidential election as an independent.
 He only allowed one opposition candidate, Laurent Gbagbo of the Ivorian Popular Front, to run against him.
 Guéï was soundly defeated by Gbagbo but refused to recognize the result.
 It took a spate of street protests to bring Gbagbo to power.
 Guéï fled to Gouessesso, near the Liberian border, but remained a figure in the political scene.
 He was included in a reconciliation forum in 2001 and agreed to refrain from undemocratic methods.

-Guéï withdrew from the forum agreement in September 2002, but was killed along with his wife, former First Lady Rose Doudou Guéï, and their children on 19 September 2002, in the Cocody district of Abidjan at the first hours of the civil war.
+Guéï withdrew from the forum agreement in September 2002, but was killed along with his wife, former First Lady Rose Doudou Guéï, and their children on 19 September 2002, in the Cocody district of Abidjan during the first hours of the civil war.
 The circumstances of his death remain mysterious, although generally attributed to forces loyal to Laurent Gbagbo.
 Several members of his family and the interior minister, Émile Boga Doudou, were also killed.

 Following Guéï's death, his body stayed in a morgue until a funeral was held for him in Abidjan on 18 August 2006, nearly four years after his death.